 While the Corporation aims to have appropriate board renewal, it does not impose term limits on its directors as the Board takes the view that term limits are an arbitrary mechanism for removing directors, which can result in valuable, experienced directors being forced to leave the Board solely because of length of service.
 For similar reasons, the Board does not provide for mandatory retirement at a prescribed age.
 Rather than length of service or age, the Board believes that directors should be assessed based on their ability to make a meaningful contribution.
 The Corporation's annual performance review of directors assesses the strengths and weaknesses of directors and, in the Board's view, is a more meaningful way to evaluate the performance of the directors and to make determinations about whether a director should be asked not to stand for re-election due to performance.
-Each year, the Board Chair and the Corporate Governance and Nominating Committee undertake rigorous assessments of the Board and to measure the contributions made by the Board as a whole, by each committee and by each director.
-The Board Chair is also evaluated by the Corporate Governance and Nominating Committee based on oral interviews conducted by the Corporate Governance and Nominating Committee based on oral interviews conducted by the Corporate Governance and Nominating Committee based on oral interviews conducted by the Corporate Governance and Nominating Committee based on oral interviews conducted by the Corporate Governance and Nominating Committee Chair.
+Each year, the Board Chair and the Corporate Governance and Nominating Committee undertake rigorous assessments of the Board, the committees of the Board, and each individual director to evaluate the overall performance of the Board and to measure the contributions made by the Board as a whole, by each committee and by each director.
+This process has resulted in changes being made over the years to reflect the need for the Board to continue to have the necessary skills and commitment to meet the changing business environment.
+The Board Chair is also evaluated by the Corporate Governance and Nominating Committee Chair.